Hengle/NodeFX/readme.md

 Other neat things I’m looking to explore with this tool are:
 * Hook geometry into the network and have that automatically be exported as a mesh particle or mesh emitter
+* Add the ability to share modules between emitters, i.e. have two emitters use the same Shape module
 * Create more nodes and inputs that communicate with the particle shader
 * Save the output in a generalized format (such as JSON or XML) that can be interpreted by any number of applications, making the entire solution more portable.
 Doing this would probably involve creating Houdini-side previewing tools.
 * Add shelf tools that help organize your effect library